tthorntone/AdNauseam-Wiki/How-to-whitelist-a-web-site.md

 - Follow step 1 to 4 in ["YouTube - whitelist channels in Adblock Plus"](https://greasyfork.org/en/scripts/4168-youtube-whitelist-channels-in-adblock-plus)
 - Extract the author's name as directed
 - Once you have the author's name:
-    - Go to the _Whitelist_ tab in µBlock's dashboard
+    - Go to the _Whitelist_ tab in uBlock's dashboard
     - Add the line `*youtube.com/*&user=[AUTHOR NAME]*`
     - Replace `[AUTHOR NAME]` with the author name you extracted earlier
     - Example: `*youtube.com/*&user=jacksfilms*`